manpages/role./fantasy2.md

 aspect as primary and its neighbours as secondaries.

-Primary aspects are more developed than secondary aspects: Nth level of primary aspect grants access to options of Nth level in this aspect, whilst Nth level of secondary aspect grants access to options of N-1st level of options i this aspect.
+Primary aspects are more developed than secondary aspects: Nth level of primary aspect grants access to options of Nth level of this aspect, whilst Nth level of secondary aspect grants access to options of N-1st level of options of this aspect.

+As you get access to a level N of options of an aspect, you may pick one option of each level of this aspect, up to N (including).

 You can also choose to have all five aspects as your secondary aspects, see “Mage”.